A Damsel in Distress (novel): Plot

 George is able to see Maud again and offer further assistance to her, though Percy and Lady Caroline make it difficult for them to meet.
 Everyone at the castle comes to believe that George is the man Maud met in Wales, and George is delighted to hear from Reggie Byng and Lord Marshmoreton that Maud loves him.
 When George confesses his feelings to Maud, she explains that she loves a different man, Geoffrey Raymond.
 George is dejected, but remains a helpful friend to her.
 Reggie Byng elopes with Alice Faraday, and Lord Marshmoreton is relieved that Alice will no longer be his secretary.
 Billie tells the earl that George is rich due to his success as a composer and has good character.

 Throughout these events, the servants of the castle are holding a sweepstake in which whoever drew the ticket with the name of the man Maud marries will win the money.
 At first, the cunning page-boy Albert is in a position to win if Maud marries "Mr. X" (an outsider, ostensibly the unknown American) and helps George, but after the butler Keggs (who drew Reggie Byng) blackmails Albert into trading tickets, Keggs becomes George's ally instead.
 Keggs convinces Lord Belpher to invite George to a dinner party at the castle, where George proves to be popular.

 Lady Caroline and Percy continue to disapprove of George, but Lord Marshmoreton, who still believes George is the man Maud has wanted to marry all along, defies his sister and publicly announces that Maud and George are engaged.
 The earl also marries Billie.
 George suggests that Maud elope with Geoffrey to avoid awkward explanations.
 She meets with Geoffrey in London, only to discover that Geoffrey is nothing like she remembers.
-Though he has inherited a great deal of money, he is now overweight, talks only of food, and is being sued for a breach of promise case after a recent flirtation with another girl.
+Though he has inherited a great deal of money, he is now overweight, talks only of food, and is being sued for breach of promise after a recent flirtation with another girl.
 Maud leaves Geoffrey and realizes she is in love with George.
 She tells George and they happily agree to get married.